• About

 Quito generally hosts two Carnival parades in the Old Town center of the city, one starting on the Monday morning before Carnival and the other on the morning of Carnival Tuesday.
 These are fantastic events to attend, and are highly recommended if you’ll be in Quito for Carnival.

 While traditional music and dance are popular to celebrate Carnival, there are also events with more modern music.
 Check out concerts at Quito’s Parque Bicentenario, the city’s old airport which has been transformed into a park in the north of the city.
-There is often a famous headliner that you might recognize.
+There is often a famous international headliner that you might recognize.

 Playing Carnival in Quito